sf-wdi-gaia/react/readme.md

 }
 ```

->Note: when you are iterating through a collection React always want you to put a `key` on each item with a unique index for that collection. `.map`'s second argument to it's callback is the index, so that works just fine.
-However, the actual unique database id on each comment would theoretically work great too.
+>Note: when iterating through a collection, React needs to put a `key` on each item with a unique index for that collection (otherwise an errors will appear). `.map`'s second argument to it's callback is the (unique) index, so that works just fine.
+However, the actual unique database id on each comment would be better.

 ```js
 ReactDOM.render(